emmanueluwa/verses_v1/README.md

-# AI-Powered Quran Verse Recommender (Weeks 1-2)
+# AI-Powered Quran Verse Recommender

 ## Purpose Of Project

-- Input mood/situation → get relevant Quran verses with context
+- Input mood/situation
+  → get relevant Quran verses with context
+  → get explanation of Quran verses
 - Option to play audio of Quran verse

 ## Tools used